‘Silk: A World History’

 The Ancient History of Silk

 The oldest forms of silk come from moths.
 Ms. Prasad examines the history of the silkworm, starting before its domestication 4,000 years ago.
 She shows how Chinese farmers harvested wild silkworm cocoons 7,500 to 5,000 years ago and wove their silk into cloth.
-She shows how this moth, now known as the Bombyx, was domesticated, and how an industry that eventually spread worldwide grew around them.
+She shows how this moth, now known as the Bombyx, was domesticated, and how an industry that eventually spread worldwide grew around it.

 "Silk: A World History," by Aarathi Prasad.